 Laying eggs in places where there’s an abundance of mold makes its growth increasingly favorable.

 This is especially true as these little creatures sustain themselves on the decomposition of mold.
-Wet, moldy paper is easy for gnats to eat, as well as other damp, moldy household materials.
+Because wet, moldy paper is easy for gnats to eat, as well as other damp and moldy household materials.

-Some gnats even feed on soap scum and mildew that are found in bathrooms.
-Due to the warmth and moisture that comes from the shower, bathrooms are considered one of the biggest breeding grounds for mold
+Some gnats even feed on soap scum and mildew that are found in bathrooms, because of the warmth and moisture that comes from the shower, so bathrooms are considered one of the biggest breeding grounds for mold.

 Gnats Are Attracted to the Smell of Molds

 Gnats are attracted to the smells molds emanate.